-

 The Funny Thing With Smart

 When the thermometer was invented, nobody really understood what temperature was.
-The same is now true of intelligence; we can measure it, but its nature remains a mystery.
+The same is now true of intelligence; we can measure it, but remains a mystery.

 -